Builder Trait

 string

 A list of tasks sorted by the order of execution in a csv format, ie, <taskName1>,<taskName2>,….
-Mind that you must include also the operator tasks (builder, quarkus-native, package, jib, spectrum, s2i) if you need to execute them.
+Mind that you must include also the operator tasks (builder, quarkus-native, package, jib, s2i) if you need to execute them.
 Useful only with pod strategy.

 builder.tasks-request-cpu